maplemesh/maplemesh.org/GetStarted.md

   * Cons: pricier.

 ## Quick Tips
+* Height matters!
+Getting an antenna even a few feet higher can sometimes make a huge difference in range.
 * Line of sight matters: devices work best when not blocked by buildings or hills.
+If you're inside a building, don't be surprised if your range is cut in half or worse.
 * Antennas make a difference: The right antenna for the right situation makes a big difference in range.
 * More nodes = stronger mesh: even if you’re not chatting, just running your node helps the network grow.

 ### Other Relevant Documentation